 The course catalog is published online at the end of May for the following fall semester, and at the end of November for the following spring semester.
 If you would like to get an idea of the courses we offer, you can view our course catalog for the current semester and the previous semesters.
 The courses change from year to year but you should still be able to get a general idea of our program.

 Registration for economics lectures takes place in Portal2.
-Registration is usually possible after your enrollment at the University of Mannheim.
+Registration usually opens in mid-August (for the fall semester) or mid-January (for the spring semester).
 For most lectures in the Bachelor's Program in Economics (and, if applicable, the associated exercises) there is no deadline for this registration and the number of participants is not limited.
 You can register or deregister at any time during the semester on your own accord.

 If the number of participants in a lecture or exercise is limited, registration is usually possible during the week before courses start (“Welcome Week”).
 If there are more registrations than places, places will be allocated randomly at the end of the registration week.
 You can deregister from these lecture on your own accord.